ackels-lab/Odour_distance_paper/readme.md

 - 🧠 A small subset of MTCs showed **distance-sensitive responses** that tracked high-frequency odour fluctuations.
 - 🤖 Population activity encoded source distance, and correlated more strongly with fast temporal features than with average intensity.

-Together, these results reveal that mice can use **rapid odour fluctuations** to infer spatial properties of odour sources — an ability that enhances their environmental awareness without requiring physical movement.
+Together, these results reveal that mice can use **rapid odour fluctuations** to infer spatial properties of odour sources.

 ---